P-Roq/regression_framework/README.md

     - The benefits of this program are directly related with the use of a modular approach to the structure/framework of the analysis.
 Some of the benefits:
         - volume of code to be written decreases substantially
+        - multiple libraries loaded without the need to specify them
         - code reuse:
             - extend sections of the analysis, e.g. multiple regressions
             - make multiple analysis of the same data set